paolostivanin/GTKCrypto/README.md

 GTKCrypto (under development)
 ========

-This software let you to:
 * Encrypt and decrypt files using AES, Twofish, Serpent or Camellia (256bit, CBC or CTR mode);
 * Encrypt and decrypt text using AES, Twofish, Serpent or Camellia (256bit, CTR mode)
-* Compute hashes of a given file (supported hashes are MD5, GOST94, SHA-1, SHA-256, SHA-384, SHA-512, SHA3-256, SHA3-384, SHA3-512 and Whirlpool);
+* Compute hashes of a chosen file (MD5, GOST94, SHA1, SHA-256, SHA-384, SHA-512, SHA3-256, SHA3-384, SHA3-512 and Whirlpool);

-This software is developed by Paolo "Polslinux" Stivanin (http://paolostivanin.com)
+This software is developed by Paolo "Polslinux" Stivanin (https://paolostivanin.com)

 Security